It's an emergency?

 Oh, I get it.
 Tom Thumb is what the family you live with has named the cat.
 They said it's because he's so small?

-Well, there really is a well known Tom Thumb in 1868.
+Well, there really is a well known Tom Thumb in the mid 1800s.
 He's only 2 feet tall, or 61 cm, and I'm pretty sure this is why they've named this tiny cat Tom Thumb.

 Born is Connecticut, USA, Charles is the son of a carpenter of medium height.
 His mother is of average height as well.
 He grew normally during the first six months of life, but stopped growing after that time.
 His several siblings are all of normal size.